-The Crescent heralded as a celebration of art, history, and architecture, is the most iconic building in Dallas.
-Designed by world-renowned architect Philip Johnson along with John Burgee and Dallas-based Shepherd & Boyd, the facade creates a timeless design of quality and outstanding visibility from any point in the Dallas Central Business District.
-Known as the financial center of the southwest, the office and retail complex is the centerpiece of the Uptown Dallas/Turtle Creek Class AA office market and is the only Uptown office building with a dual-feed power supply.
+The Crescent, heralded as a celebration of art, history, and architecture, is the most iconic building in Dallas.
+Designed by world-renowned architect Philip Johnson and John Burgee and Dallas-based Shepherd & Boyd, the facade creates a timeless design of quality and outstanding visibility from any point in the Dallas Central Business District.
+Known as the financial center of the southwest, the office and retail complex is the centerpiece of the Uptown Dallas/Turtle Creek Class AA office market.
+It is the only Uptown office building with a dual-feed power supply.

-The Crescent is set amongst quality amenities, including the Hotel Crescent Court, The Spa at The Crescent featuring a full-service fitness center, twelve restaurants, luxury shopping, an art gallery, and two salons.
+The Crescent is set amongst quality amenities, including the Hotel Crescent Court, The Spa at The Crescent, featuring a full-service fitness center, eleven restaurants, luxury shopping, an art gallery, and two salons.

 CUSTOMER SERVICE IS OUR PASSION, OUR CULTURE, AND OUR ADVANTAGE

 The Crescent has been awarded LEED Silver certification from the US Green Building Council (USGBC) under the Existing Buildings rating system.
 With a current score of 65, The Crescent has been an Energy Star labeled building since 2008.
 Factors such as building automation systems, lighting controls, and chilled water thermal storage have significantly decreased overall energy consumption.
 The use of water-wise landscaping to conserve water and energy, coupled with the implementation of comprehensive green cleaning and recycling programs, are just a few examples of The Crescent's leadership in sustainability practices.